 If you’re curious about a speciﬁc broker, try searching for speciﬁc reviews about them.
 For example,

 Continue reading for more information or start trading and test a forex broker in real-time.
-Use code WELCOME20 at registration to get a FREE $20 welcome bonus.

 Once you’ve seen some reviews and have a list of possible brokers, consider how they compare on the following criteria.

 For example, for active traders, we note providers offering volume discounts on trade commissions and robust mobile trading platforms.
 For people venturing into investing for the first time, we call out brokers that provide educational support and on-call chat or phone support.

 While there are many forums you can ﬁnd online, anyone can post anything to many of these, making them great spots for any loser seeking to vent frustration at a broker.
 Unhappy customers are more likely to post than satisﬁed ones.
 You may well do better sticking to websites like investing.com that do their own independent reviews.
 When visiting these sites, look for evidence credibility.
 Does the site reveal weaknesses as well as strengths, or do the reviews sound like they were written by the broker’s marketing writers?
 Also, take note if the same brokers that get to previews are running advertisements or have links on the site to open an account, which creates potential conﬂicts of interest.
 Check other sites and forums and try to pick up the overall level of satisfaction.
 Sites dedicated to industry news and can also be a source of who’s doing well and who’s in trouble.